jarl93/kcurves/README.md

 Then you have to go to localhost in the indicated port after running the above command.

 # Train
-In order to make the training run the main script in mode train by executing the following command:
+In order to do the training run the main script in mode train by executing the following command:

 ```bash
 python3 kcurves train ./configs/synthetic_identity_both.yaml
 ```

-In this case the default configuration file is "./configs/synthetic_identity_both.yaml" but you can create a new one or modify this one.
+In this case the default configuration file is "./configs/synthetic_identity_both.yaml", but you can create a new one or modify this one.

 # Test

-In order to make the testing run the main script in mode test by executing the following command:
+In order to do the testing run the main script in mode test by executing the following command:

 ```bash
 python3 kcurves test ./configs/synthetic_identity_both.yaml
 ```

-In this case the default configuration file is "./configs/synthetic_identity_both.yaml" but you can create a new one or modify this one.
+In this case the default configuration file is "./configs/synthetic_identity_both.yaml", but you can create a new one or modify this one.

 # Visualize the encoder output